 The Company recognizes provisions if there is a present obligation (legal or constructive) that has arisen as the result of a past event, it is probable that the Company will be required to settle the obligation and the obligation can be reliably estimated.
-The Company's provision as at June 30, 2022 and December 31, 2021 relates to uncertain tax positions under IRC §280E for PMACC and San Jose Wellness Solutions Corp. ("SJW").
+The Company's provision as at December 31, 2022 and December 31, 2021 relates to uncertain tax positions under IRC §280E for PMACC and San Jose Wellness Solutions Corp. ("SJW"), permanent and temporary differences on the Company's federal income tax returns and underpayments on federal income tax liabilities.

 Many of the central issues relating to the interpretations of IRC §280E remain unsettled, and there are critical accounting issues regarding the allocation of expenses to the cost of goods sold (thus avoiding disallowance as deductions under IRC §280E).
-The Company evaluated these uncertain tax treatments, using a probability weighted approach to assess the range of possible outcomes as required in its adoption of IFRIC 23 and, although the Company strongly disagrees with the positions taken by the IRS and the findings of the U.S. Tax Court, it has determined that a reserve for uncertain tax position should be recorded for all years which are subject to statutory review and which do not have negotiated payment arrangements in place with the IRS.
-On July 28, 2022, the Company entered into the IRS Agreement.
-The amount recognized as a provision reflects the obligations due under the partial payment and installment agreement and management's best estimate of the consideration required to settle the remaining uncertain tax positions at the reporting date, considering the risks and uncertainties surrounding the obligation.
+The Company evaluated these uncertain tax treatments, using a probability weighted approach to assess the range of possible outcomes as required in its adoption of IFRIC 23 - Uncertainty over Income Tax Treatments ("IFRIC 23") and, although the Company strongly disagrees with the positions taken by the IRS and the findings of the U.S. Tax Court, it has determined that a reserve for uncertain tax position should be recorded for all years which are subject to statutory review and which do not have negotiated payment arrangements in place with the IRS.
+On July 28, 2022, the Company entered into the IRS Agreement in relation to a portion of the uncertain tax positions for PMACC.
+The amount recognized as a provision reflects the Company's obligations due under the IRS Agreement and management's best estimate of the consideration required to settle the remaining uncertain tax positions at the reporting date, considering the risks and uncertainties surrounding the obligation.